Germany might have won the World Cup, but was the strong performance of Spanish sides in Europe enough to relegate the Bundesliga into second place?

-Real Madrid claimed an unprecedented 10th European crown, fending off the challenge of city-rivals Atletico in the final.
-With Sevilla winning the Europa League and Barcelona still commanding some of the best players in the world, it is little surprise that it is the Spanish challenge that therefore dominates the Goal 50 with 12 entrants.
+Real Madrid claimed an unprecedented 10th European crown, fending off the challenge of city rival Atletico in the final.
+With Sevilla winning the Europa League and Barcelona still commanding some of the best players in the world, it is little surprise that it is the Spanish league that dominates the Goal 50 with 12 entrants.

-The wealth of the Clasico pair ensures that they are able to consistently sign the world’s best players and this is reflected in the appearances of Gareth Bale and Neymar, whose existence in this list is admittedly aided as much by his international form as his somewhat underwhelming first campaign at Camp Nou.
-And this pair will again have a strong contingent next term, with Madrid’s capture of James Rodriguez and Toni Kroos, and the Catalans’ signings of Luis Suarez and Ivan Rakitic underlining their draw.
+The wealth of the Clasico pair ensures that they are able to consistently sign the world’s best players, and this is reflected in the appearances of Gareth Bale and Neymar.
+The Brazilian's appearance in this list is admittedly aided as much by his international form as his somewhat underwhelming first campaign at Camp Nou.
+And this pair will again have a strong contingent next season, with Madrid’s capture of James Rodriguez and Toni Kroos, and the Catalans’ signings of Luis Suarez and Ivan Rakitic underlining their draw.

-Despite losing Kroos, German powerhouse Bayern Munich are one club that stars are currently gravitating to, although their approach to the transfer market is typically to sign the best domestic talent.
-Their dominance in the Bundesliga, which they won last season by shattering several records, is underlined by the fact that five players from their ranks have made the cut for this elite list.
+Despite losing Kroos, German powerhouse Bayern Munich is one club that stars are currently gravitating to, although its approach to the transfer market is typically to sign the best domestic talent.
+Bayern's dominance in the Bundesliga, which it won last season by shattering several records, is underlined by the fact that five players from its ranks have made the cut for this elite list.
 This was a tally no other side could match.

 |THE BIG BOYS | Europe's top leagues boast three or more entrants|

 |Diego Godin||Thomas Muller||Yaya Toure||Paul Pogba||James Rodriguez|